Keys to a Fabulous Garden

 6. Watering - Without wasting

 Water is essential to establishing a new garden and during dry spells.
 How often depends on your allocated day, sun, air temperature, wind and rain.
 The best thing to do is disturb the surface of the soil and feel for moisture before you water.
-During hot weather conditions (over 25 degrees) watering should be carried out on your designated watering days in accordance with 3a water restrictions.

 Hand watering is efficient when water is directed to the roots for 3-5 seconds for each shrub (longer for large trees).
 If you have a drip system we recommend that it run for no longer then 40 minutes.
 Systems do vary so check the directions or ask your installer.